-- 1. Press and hold down the sleep/wake button. - 2.
-Slide the red slider to turn off the iPhone, and then wait a few seconds. - 3.
-Press and hold down the sleep/wake button again until the Apple logo appears on the screen.
+- On iPhone X models, simultaneously press and hold down the side button and either volume button until the slider appears. - On iPhone 8 and earlier models, Press and hold down the side or sleep/wake button (depending on your model) until the slider appears. - 2.
+Slide the slider to turn off the iPhone, and then wait a few seconds. - 3.
+Turn on your iPhone.